 Thanks to that contest, I am now on the next rung of the ladder to publication – having secured an agent!
 I made the final five and although I didn’t win, I was offered representation by Charlotte Colwill of the Bravoblue Literacy Agency.
-In the New Year, Charlotte is going to start sending off details of Pathway to the Gods to publishers.
+Charlotte has started sending off details of Pathway to the Gods to publishers.
 Fingers crossed!

 It does seem a long time since I first started the novel – way back in 2012.
 I had the germ of an idea but decided to go back to university to do an MA in Creative Writing to get as much help and advice as I could.
 With the support of fellow writers after the MA course finished, I completed the novel and received valuable feedback.

 Then came the really hard part – trying to attract the interest of an agent: tens of letters sent out and nearly as many rejections, the rest just didn’t bother to reply.

 So, I have an agent and now I must wait, as patiently as I can, for the results of her efforts.
 I’m thrilled I have an agent.
 But I am deliberately not getting too excited because of what I have seen happen to other writers with agents.
 One of my uni friends has had an agent for some years now – with no results.
 The agents probably feel they are in as much of a jungle and potluck with the publishers as we think we are with agents!